hatedabamboo/notes.hatedabamboo.me/src/posts/hidden-files-in-s3-bucket.md

 So what happened, after all?

 It seems that once, when uploading a file via the AWS Web Console, I opted for a multipart upload, which seemed like a faster solution.
 Was it faster?
-I don’t remember.
+I don't remember.
 But apparently, somewhere during the process, the upload failed, and I had to restart from scratch.
 Yet, the existing multipart upload stayed there -- unnoticed, untouched, with all its parts just waiting to be removed.

-This is a very counterintuitive experience for anyone using the Web Console, as there’s no way to locate failed multipart uploads or view their progress or parts if you didn’t initiate the upload or closed the original window.
+This is a very counterintuitive experience for anyone using the Web Console, as there's no way to locate failed multipart uploads or view their progress or parts if you didn't initiate the upload or closed the original window.
 Even a simple internet interruption could cause the upload to fail, leaving orphaned parts behind.

-Multipart upload is a nice feature, but it lacks visibility for users, and that’s a major downside.
-In the end, it’s your money on the table.
-I can easily imagine situations where people don’t closely monitor the number of files in their buckets or the total size, leaving dead multipart uploads lying around, silently draining your budget cent by cent.
+Multipart upload is a nice feature, but it lacks visibility for users, and that's a major downside.
+In the end, it's your money on the table.
+I can easily imagine situations where people don't closely monitor the number of files in their buckets or the total size, leaving dead multipart uploads lying around, silently draining your budget cent by cent.

 ::: info Closing remarks